It has nothing to do with the coronavirus pandemic, but to the residents of Mexicali it's just as important.

 A dry riverbed during a 2015 drought in Baja California

-If any of your favorite brands of beer are on that list, please consider supporting these breweries as an alternative: New Belgium Brewing offers a wide variety of delicious beers including Fat Tire, Citradelic, Mural Agua Fresca Cerveza, and Voodoo Ranger; Left Hand Brewing Co is known for their range of stouts and nitros; Deschutes Brewery produces a number of tasty IPAs in their Fresh Squeezed line; and New Glarus Brewing Company is known for their Spotted Cow farmhouse ale, which is hard to get ahold of outside Wisconsin, but is considered among the best beers on Earth.
+Instead (as long as you're of drinking age) you can support one these breweries as an alternative: New Belgium Brewing offers a wide variety of delicious beers including Fat Tire, Citradelic, Mural Agua Fresca Cerveza, and Voodoo Ranger; Left Hand Brewing Co has a wide range of offerings, and are known for their Milk Stout Nitro; Deschutes Brewery produces a number of tasty IPAs in their Fresh Squeezed line; and New Glarus Brewing Company is known for their Spotted Cow farmhouse ale, which is hard to get ahold of outside Wisconsin, but is considered among the best beers on Earth.

 The employees/owners of New Belgium Brewing